 Many small businesses (17%) pay less than $500 per year for umbrella insurance and 36% pay between $500 and $1,000 per year.

-The cost of umbrella insurance varies based on the likelihood of a claim on the underlying policy.
+The cost of umbrella insurance varies based on how much coverage you buy.
 Businesses in industries that are especially vulnerable to certain liabilities may need higher policy limits than those with limited liability.

-In general, businesses in high-risk industries tend to pay more for umbrella insurance than low-risk ones.
+In general, businesses in high-risk industries tend to buy more umbrella coverage than low-risk ones.
 For example, building design professionals pay a median of $1,600 annually for umbrella coverage, whereas personal care professionals pay a median premium of $480 annually (only $40 per month).

 The cost of umbrella insurance tends to increase with the policy limit.
 The average annual premium for an umbrella insurance policy that covers $2 million is 25% higher than the $1 million policy.
 The average for a policy that covers $3 million is more than 110% higher than the $1 million policy.